yagizzurkmez/Meteorological-Applications/README.md

-In this repository there will be a codes for Meteorology

-For example reading and visualizing meteorological data which usually is netcdf file

-And some useful visualizing codes like taylor diagram which is used by evaluating performance of models
+This repository contains codes and tools designed for data analysis and exploration in the field of Meteorology.